blynkkk/blynkkk.github.io/new/en/event_name.md

 ### Events: Name

-Always try to give a meaningful name to the event.
-You will see it device timeline.

-Duplicate names are not allowed.
+Give your event a meaningful name because it will be shown to end-users

+>IMAGE of Timeline

+**IMPORTANT:** Event name should be unique.